Introduction to JDBC (Java Database Connectivity)

 It also provides a standard to connect a database to a client application.

-- JDBC Driver manager: It loads database-specific driver in an application to establish a connection with a database.
+2. JDBC Driver manager: It loads a database-specific driver in an application to establish a connection with a database.
 It is used to make a database-specific call to the database to process the user request.

-- Application: It is a java applet or a servlet which communicates with a data source.
+- Application: It is a java applet or a servlet that communicates with a data source.

 - The JDBC API: The JDBC API allows Java programs to execute SQL statements and retrieve results.
 Some of the important classes and interfaces defined in JDBC API are as follows: